 To do this, simply follow the steps outlined in my VeraCrypt hidden volumes guide.
 Ensure that the volume size is large enough to contain both the hidden OS and any decoy files placed in the outer folder.

-Step B – Install your OS using VM and VeraCrypt
+Step B – Install your OS using VM VirtualBox and VeraCrypt

 1. Ensure that all VeraCrypt volumes are unmounted, then mount the encrypted volume that you just created.